JCMexplains/writing-for-success-2023/textbook.md

 Brown, Peter C., et al. *Make It Stick: The Science of Successful Learning*.
 Belknap P of Harvard UP, 2014.

 Curzan, Anne. “‘They’ Has Been a Singular Pronoun for Centuries.
-Don’t Let Anyone Tell You It’s Wrong.” *The Washington Post*, 21 Oct.
+Don't Let Anyone Tell You It's Wrong.” *The Washington Post*, 21 Oct.
 2021, https://www.washingtonpost.com/opinions/2021/10/21/they-has-been-singular-pronoun-forever-dont-let-anyone-tell-you-its-wrong/.

-Garner, Bryan A. *Garner’s Modern English Usage*.
+Garner, Bryan A. *Garner's Modern English Usage*.
 5th ed., Oxford UP, 2022.

 *MLA Handbook*.
 9th ed., The Modern Language Association of America, 2021.

 *Publication Manual of the American Psychological Association*.
 7th ed., American Psychological Association, 2020.

-Swan, Michael, and Bernard Smith, editors. *Learner English: A Teacher’s Guide to Interference and Other Problems*.
+Swan, Michael, and Bernard Smith, editors. *Learner English: A Teacher's Guide to Interference and Other Problems*.
 2nd ed., Cambridge UP, 2001.